catalin-pupaza/BallAndBeam_Arduino/README.md

 • Hardware built by me, PID controller using arduino, processing for real time display.

-• Project maded for the course "Integrated Control Systems" at the Polytechnic University of Bucharest
+• Project maded for the course "Integrated Control Systems" at the Polytechnic University of Bucharest.